pola-rs/polars-web/www/posts/expressions-are-amazing.md

 |      7 | 2008-01-16 21:57:02 | false     | true    | true  | 3    |
 |      7 | 2008-01-16 22:07:09 | false     | false   | false | 3    |

-Depending on how the dataset is partition there are also other, potentionally more performant, methods to sessionize the data.
+Depending on how the dataset is partitioned there are also other, potentionally more performant, methods to sessionize the data.
 But we'll assume this method of sessionisation below.
 Next, we'd need to calculate the session length, which involves an aggregation per session that we need to attach.

 |   char | timestamp           | diff_char | diff_ts | diff  | sess | sess_len |
 |-------:|:--------------------|-----------|---------|-------|------|----------|